-- 2. Review and recommend to the King County Executive the projects and programs to be undertaken with CDBG funds and HOME Program funds, including the Administrative Setaside. - 3.
-Monitor and ensure that all geographic areas and participating jurisdictions benefit fairly from CDBG and HOME Program funded activities over the three-year agreement period, so far as is feasible and within the goals and objectives of the Consolidated Plan. - D. Advisory Committees to JRC-In fulfilling its duty to review and recommend projects and programs to be undertaken with the CDBG and HOME Program funds, the JRC shall consider the advice of inter-jurisdictional advisory committees.
+2. Review and recommend to the King County Executive the projects and programs to be undertaken with CDBG funds, ESG funds and HOME Program funds, including the Administrative Set-aside.

+- 3. Monitor and ensure that all geographic areas and actively participating jurisdictions benefit from CDBG, ESG and HOME Program funded activities over time, so far as is feasible considering eligible applications submitted within the goals, objectives and strategies of the Consolidated Plan: 1) there is equity in distribution of funds pursuant to proportion of the region's low to moderate-income population; and, 2) equity is achieved over time pursuant to Consortium Guidelines adopted by the JRC to the extent feasible. - D. Advisory Committees to JRC-In fulfilling its duty to review and recommend projects and programs to be undertaken with the CDBG, ESG and HOME Program funds, the JRC shall consider the advice of sub-regional interjurisdictional advisory committees.
 Sub-regional advisory committees, made up of one representative from each participating jurisdiction in a sub-region that wishes to participate, shall be convened to assist in the review and recommendation of projects and programs to be undertaken in that sub-region.
-The JRC may also solicit recommendations from other inter-jurisdictional housing and community development committee
+The JRC may also solicit recommendations from other inter-jurisdictional housing and community development committees.

-V. RESPONSIBILITIES AND POWERS OF KING COUNTY
+VI.
+RESPONSIBILITIES AND POWERS OF KING COUNTY